LBL-EESA/MeaningFlux/README.md

 ## Overview

-MeaningFlux is a Python-based graphical user interface (GUI) designed to support reproducible and transparent analysis of eddy covariance (EC) datasets.

-The platform integrates visualization, diagnostics, and advanced analytical tools within a unified framework to facilitate exploration of ecosystem flux dynamics and their environmental drivers.
+MeaningFlux integrates visualization, diagnostics, and advanced analytical tools within a unified framework to facilitate exploration of ecosystem flux dynamics and their environmental drivers.

 Core capabilities include: